astuyve/aws-lambda-cron/README.md

 ## Initialize

-The easiest way to start using the lambda-cron component is by initializing the `lambda-cron` template.
+The easiest way to start using the lambda-cron component is by initializing the `aws-lambda-cron` template.
 Just run this command:

 ```
-serverless init lambda-cron
+serverless init aws-lambda-cron
-cd lambda-cron
+cd aws-lambda-cron
 ```

 This will create an empty `.env` file.
 Open that `.env` file and add your AWS credentials